HL7/US-Core-STU3/pages/_includes/us-core-condition-intro.md

 The following are example usage scenarios for the US Core-Condition profile:

--   Query for a Patient’s problems
+-   Query for a Patient’s current or historical problems
 -   Record or update a Patient’s problem

 ##### Mandatory Data Elements and Terminology